Content

 Most importantly, to qualify as a phobia, a person must experience symptoms whenever they encounter an insect, have these feelings of anxiety for at least six months, and notice their fears to be out-of-proportion to the trigger.
 Usually, if an individual has a strong aversion to bugs in the house but tolerates them outdoors, it isn’t considered an insect phobia.
 In addition, the doctor will have to rule out other conditions that may cause anxiety.

-Although the symptoms of phobias are usually obvious, only a doctor can make a diagnosis.
+Although the symptoms of phobias are usually obvious, only a qualified healthcare professional can make a diagnosis.

 How to Get Over Fear of Bugs